steunix/passweaver-api/docs/index.md

 If an "AdminGCP" user creates a new folder in "GCP", let's suppose "VPNs", what happens?
 This folder would inherit the "GCP" permissions, thus, in our example, read+write for "GCPAdmins".
 Even if this new "VPNs" folder is given read+write permissions on a completely different group, and not "AdminGCP" explicitly, "AdminGCP" will always have read+write permissions.

-In other words, a permission on a folder is granted **for itself and all its children folders**, with no exception.
+In other words, a permission on a folder is granted **for itself and all its children folders**.

-Think of it as a regular hard disk folder: 'root' user has access to all directories, and while user 'dummy' may create subdirectory, root will always be able to access them even if they have '700' permissions.

-While this may sound as a limitation, in the long run it allows to avoid wild permissions forests, such as "hidden" folders available only to a restricted number of people, in a point of the 'tree' where you would not expect.
-"Folder" admins are "responsible" for everything is happening in "their" tree, down to the last leaf.
+While this may sound as a limitation, in the long run it allows to avoid wild permissions forests, such as "hidden" folders available only to a restricted number of people, in a point of the folder 'tree' where you would not expect it.

-That is indeed **exactly** how user 'Admin' in PassWeaver API works: it's part of the builtin "Admins" group and "Admins" have read+write access to 'Root' folder, thus to every folder - due to this inheritance.
+That is indeed **exactly** how user **Admin** in PassWeaver API works: it's part of the builtin **Admins**, which has read+write access to 'Root' folder, thus to every folder - due to this kind of inheritance.

 ## Encryption

 User passwords are hashed using bcrypt algorythm.

-Items are encrypted and stored in the database using a master key that is read **from the environment variable `PASSWEAVERAPI_MASTER_KEY`**: there is no other way to get the master key and this is fully intentional, in order to leave the responsability of safely keeping your master key secret completely **up to you**.
+Items are encrypted at rest in the database using AES-GCM, using a master key that is read **from the environment variable `PASSWEAVERAPI_MASTER_KEY`**: there is no other way to get the master key and this is fully intentional, in order to leave the responsability of safely keeping your master key secret completely **up to you**.

-Items are encrypted using AES-GCM algorithm with the master key, and are stored along with IV and auth tag.

 **WARNING**: as with any other software using asymmetric encryption, if you loose your master key you're **completely screwed** and there is no way to recover encrypted data.
 So be sure you keep your master key safe and *properly backed up*.